Laparoscopic Surgery.

 Who will perform the procedure?

-Dr Andres graduated with a Bachelor of Veterinary Science with Honours, in 2011.
+Dr Andres Townsend – Graduated with a Bachelor of Veterinary Science (Hons) in 2011.
+He also holds a Membership in Small Animal Surgery (advanced surgical qualification).

 How do I book in my pet?